projectSERN/V_G_and_A_P_encoders/README.md

-**V_G_and_A_P_encoders**
+# V_G_and_A_P_encoders

+This repo contains:
-Gaze detector used modified ARNet model.
-Eye images extracted using same method from RT-Gene.
+1. Modified AR-Net model for eye gaze esimtation, where eye images are extracted using the same method as RT-GENE.
-Pause detection used deterministic algorithm (discrete wavelet transform)
+2. Deterministic algorithm of discrete wavelet transform for pause pattern analysis in speech.